Fredy-Medawar/CSCE-435-Project-Team-22/Report.md

 ### Discussion
 Odd Even sort seems to be a much better fit for the CUDA model than for MPI.
 Odd Even sort spends very little time on communication thanks to CUDA's shared memory model.
 One can observe from the charts that there is scalablity with the number of processors.
 The algorithm scales poorly with problem size, however.
 This is due to the fact that odd even sort is essentially a parallel bubble sort, and therefore each process's computation has a time complexity of O(N^2/P).

+### Radix Sort

+#### MPI

+Radix sort is a non-comparative sorting algorithm that works by distributing elements into buckets according to their digits.
+The findMaxValue functions iterates through the array to find the maximum value.
+It is used to determine the maximum value in the local array before starting the radix sort.
+The counting sort function is used as a subroutine in the radix sort.
+It sorts the array based on the specified digit 'exp'.
+The getComparable function converts array elements for sorting, and the getIndex function is used to get the index for counting.
+It iterates through each digit's place value (exp) and performs counting sort on the local array.
+After each iteration, it gathers and broadcasts the sorted subarrays among different processes using gatherAndBroadcast.
+The sorted data is copied back to the local array, and this process is repeated until all digits are considered.

+While I began implementing MPI Selection Sort, the high runtime created memory issues when handling large amounts of data so I had to drop the idea and move to MPI Radix Sort.
+I implemented the above idea due to the runtime of O(d*(n+k)) where d is the number of digits in the maximum number, n is the number of elements in the array, and k is the range of digits (for base 10, k is 10).
+However, I did my best to run the implementation but could not generate CALI files and plots successfully despite repeated trying.
+I loved the learning process behind MPI to communicate between worker processes with the high overhead and parallelizing despite its high sequential nature.

 ### Selection sort

 Selection sort is a simple comparison-based algorithm that repeatedly selects the minimum element from the unsorted partition of the array and placing it at the beginning.
 Starting with a completely unsorted and no sorted partition arrays, the algorithm iterates through the unsorted part of array to find the minimum element and swapped with the first element of the unsorted subarray.
 The runtime without parallelization is O(n^2) where n is the number of elements in the array.